Nihiliros/StealthGameKit/README.md

 # StealthGameKit

-By Thomas Llobel
+By Thomas Llobel<br/>
+As part of Project 3 of the Bachelor 2 Game Programming at Bellecour Ecole

-Destined to Bellecour Ecole's 1BGD
+Designed to be used by Bellecour Ecole's 1BGD class